 It’s an exciting time.
 The profession is vibrant, providing a critical and growing need.
 The membership is smart, thoughtful, and energetic.
 I am looking forward to working with the Board defining our future direction, serving the members, and leading STC in its next phase of growth.

-Chris Lyons is honored to be the executive director of the Society.
+Chris Lyons is honored to be the chief executive officer of the Society.
 He has worked for the past 15 years as a manager and business transformation consultant assisting nonprofit, commercial, and government clients in developing strategies and improving their operations.
 His experience and skills span most aspects of program execution from strategic visioning and initiative scoping to project management and risk mitigation.
 Chris has assisted clients with issues in change management, process improvement, organizational design, Web development, outsourcing, financial analysis, and portfolio optimization.

 Chris began his professional career in 1997.
 He worked for IBM Global Services for 14 years in several positions, including leadership of an e-business application center and management of a practice area.
 Prior to joining the Society, he formed The Fairhaven Group, an independent consultancy focused on assisting associations and nonprofits.
 He also spent nine years in the Navy as an officer and pilot.

 He earned a BA in economics from the University of Maryland in 1985 and an MBA from the Sloan School of Business at MIT in 1997.